Whistle (2003 film): Plot

-That night Meera gets attacked in her room by Naga.
+That night, Meera gets attacked in her room by Naga.
 Anjali comes there, and she hears Meera moaning as the killer has covered her mouth.
 She thinks she is only using drugs.
 She doesn't switch on the light and leaves to take a shower.
 When she comes out, Anjali sees Meera dead and screams.
 Inspector Syed comes there once again to investigate.
 It is then revealed that Meera had a very depressing life, which is why she got addicted to drugs.

 Anjali then moves to Sharmi's room.
 Later, Jeeva comes with an old magazine about the laboratory fire incident.
-They both find out that Professor Panner was the only survivor there.
-They, together with Maya, break into Professor Panner's room to have a look.
+They both find out that Panneer was the only survivor there.
+They, together with Maya, break into Panneer's room to have a look.
 When they hear someone coming, the three hide inside a secret room behind the shelf.
 They wait patiently for the person to leave.
 When they hear the doorknob lock, they relax.
 Suddenly Anjali screams.
 Jeeva and Maya realise she screamed because of the Naga outfit behind them.
 They see a mask with snake embroidery, a black cloak, and an axe.
-Anjali said a similar axe killed Meera, and they suspect Panner.
-When they leave the place, Panner is shown to be there, and he warns them.
+Anjali said a similar axe killed Meera, and they suspect Panneer.
+When they leave the place, Panneer is shown to be there, and he warns them.

 Vinod's mother comes to the college and creates chaos when she realises that her son is dead.
-Frustrated, Jeeva tarnishes Panner in the college magazine.
+Frustrated, Jeeva tarnishes Panneer in the college magazine.
 As a result, the principal suspends Jeeva for one week while a shocking truth about Anjali is told.
 Anjali has a police record from her school days.
 When Jeeva asks her, she refuses to tell him.
 Jeeva starts to doubt her.
-Later on, he has an argument with Professor Panneer in the bar where they blame each other.
+Later on, he has an argument with Panneer in the bar where they blame each other.

 Maya confides in her friends that all the murders that happened and whatever Anjali said were true.
 It was indeed according to the illustrations in the book.
 They figure out that the next murder can occur anywhere in the college.
 Anjali freaks out when a figure looking similar to Naga is seen near a swimming pool where Maya is swimming.
 But it turns out that it is just a garbage man.
 When Maya asks her, Anjali reveals that she suspects that the murders might be related to an incident in her school days.